 A settlement with the government and relators in the amount of \$3,100,000 plus interest was approved by CRA/LA-DLA's Governing Board on May 2, 2019.
 The Governing Board also authorized CRA/LA-DLA's Chief Executive Officer to negotiate and pay reasonable attorney fees to five Relator's Counsel.
 A settlement agreement amoung the parties (government, relators, and four relator's counsel) was executed on July 12, 2019.
 A second settlement agreement with the fifth relator's counsel was executed on December 4, 2019.
-The payments on both settlement agreements will be listed on ROPS 20-21 for payment on July 2020.
+The payments on both settlement agreements were listed on ROPS 20-21 for payment.
+On July 1, 2020, payments totaling \$4,016,000 were issued in settlement of this agreement.